 Massaging and stretching the affected muscle during a cramping episode can help to alleviate some of the pain.

-3. Memory Foam Mattress
+3. Sleep on a Memory Foam Mattress

 5. Apply Heat

-Whether it’s your calf, thigh or foot, applying a hot water bottle to the affected area or immersing yourself in a warm bath can be useful way to soothe the muscle.
+Whether it’s your calf, thigh or foot, applying a hot water bottle to the affected area or immersing yourself in a warm bath can be a useful way to soothe the muscle.